 Why Character Education?

 Character and leadership go hand in hand.
-Effective leaders build community within their schools and are able to retain high-quality teachers, which translates to enhanced student outcomes.
-Further, the goal of a good education is to prepare students academically and to nurture them as individuals who become resilient, empathetic, and contented adults.
+Influential leaders build community within their schools and are able to retain high-quality teachers, which translates to enhanced student outcomes.
+Further, the goal of a good education is to prepare students academically and to mentor them to become resilient, empathetic, and contented individuals.

 Who Should Attend?

 - Preschool, elementary, middle school, high school, and district level administrative leaders looking to enhance their leadership skills.